 What Is Carpal Tunnel Syndrome?

-Carpal tunnel definition and overview begins with your wrist’s anatomy.
+The carpal tunnel definition and overview start with the anatomy of your wrist.
 A narrow passageway in your wrist holds the median nerve.
 This nerve sends feelings to your hand.

 When tissues around this nerve swell, pressure increases.
 This pressure causes carpal tunnel syndrome.

-Common symptoms include tingling, numbness, or burning in your thumb, index, and middle fingers.
-Many feel an “electric shock” sensation from the wrist to the hand.
-Pain often worsens at night or after activities like typing or gripping.
+Tingling, numbness, or burning sensations in the thumb, index, and middle fingers are common symptoms.
+Many people feel an electric shock sensation starting at the wrist.
+Typically, one would expect pain to increase at night or after typing or gripping.

 Over time, hand weakness may make tasks like buttoning shirts harder.